keychain-io/solution-accelerator-chat/keychain-sample-chat-android/README.md

 ![Architecture](./images/ChatHiLevelView.PNG)

-The Keychain Chat sample application uses Blockchain technology for creating and managing sovereign identities.
-These identities are the digital identities of the device owner, which is known as a Persona, and the digital identities of owners of other devices, known as contacts.
-In order to send a message to another device running a Keychain chat application, you need to pair your device with that of a contact.
-Pairing can be performed by scanning a QR Code or by downloading the URIs of contacts from a trusted directory (an http server).
-Once paired, you can send messages to one contact at a time, or to all contacts at once using MQTT.
+The Keychain Chat sample application uses Keychain Core to create and manage sovereign identities.
+These are **digital** identities of the device owner, known as a `Persona`, and those of other devices it has paired with, known as `Contacts`.

+To send messages between devices, it is necessary to first *pair* your device with the other one, essentially creating a `Contact` (the other device) for your `Persona`.
+This process is at its core the exchange of DID information (the `Uri` class) so that both devices can find the encrypting and verifying keys for each other on the blockchain.
+Though it can be done in many ways, in this application we rely on a Trusted Directory and automatically take care of this step for the user.

+Once two devices are paired, they can send messages to one another.
 Because the messages are signed and encrypted, only the contacts to whom you send messages will be able to decrypt and read those messages.

 ## Using the Application

 When you run the chat sample application for the first time, you will need to create a persona.
 A persona is your sovereign digital identity.
 You will need it in order to login and use the chat application.
 You can create as many personas as you like.

 ![Architecture](./images/LoginScreenNoPersona.png)

-Above is the login screen before any personas are created.

 ### Create Persona